|

 You can

-always re-enable it if needed later.
+always re-enable UAC if needed later.

 Program